 Two of this year’s biggest toys are Big Data and Mobility, and everyone wants to have a go with them right away.
-One solution that has been raised in getting started with Big Data and Mobility sooner is, “Can we leverage the cloud to invite Big Data and Mobility into the organization?”
+One solution that has been raised in getting started with Big Data and Mobility sooner is:

 The short answer: yes.
 Sysco CTO & EVP Wayne Shurts says it’s not a stretch.
 “The purpose of the cloud is to provide enhanced capabilities and elasticity that you can’t do easily in house,” he said.
 “Big Data and mobility are simply two use cases that fit that mold.

 But this is easier said than done.
 Taking advantages of cloud capabilities like elasticity will require some tweaking, some technical and non-technical pre-requisites and some soul searching into your purposes for Big Data and Mobility.
 And overall, it’s a new skill, Shurts says.
 Don’t take for granted that everything will work right out of the box.